 It's all about doing hands-on design projects

-Our Interior Design students dive right into designing at the beginning of the program.
-From day one, they're learning how to sketch ideas and use design software to brings concepts to life.
-Recent graduate, Sergkei Theocaris told us this was his favorite feature of the program.
+Our interior design students dive right into designing at the beginning of the program.
+From day one, they're learning how to sketch ideas and use design software to bring concepts to life.
+Recent graduate Sergkei Theocaris told us this was his favourite feature of the program.

 "Everything we learned was highly relevant to working as an interior designer.
 There wasn't too much reading.
 It was more about hands-on training and doing real designs, which was perfect for me."

 What kinds of design projects will you be doing?
-Students start small, and then work their way up to major design challenges - like creating a complete commercial design concept from scratch.
+Students start small and work their way up to major design challenges--like creating a complete commercial design concept from scratch.
 Examples of projects include:

 ☑️ Hand-sketching design features and learning how to import them into Photoshop for digital editing